Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Twistor actions

 To construct a Manin triple we start by choosing a complex simple Lie algebra $\fg_0$.
 This comes with an essentially unique $\fg_0$-invariant symmetric bilinear, the Killing form $\tr_0$.
-Fixing a choice of Cartan subalgebra and base we have the standard decomposition $\fg_0 = \fn_-\oplus\fh\oplus\fn_+$.
+Fixing a choice of Cartan subalgebra and base we have the standard decomposition $\fg_0 = \fn_-\dotplus\fh\dotplus\fn_+$.
 We then define

 where $\widetilde \fh$ is a second copy of the Cartan.
-In this instance by $\oplus$ we mean the direct sum as Lie algebras, so $\fg$ is a central extension of $\fg_0$.
+Note that by $\oplus$ we mean the direct sum as Lie algebras, so $\fg$ is a central extension of $\fg_0$.
 We define our $\fg$-invariant bilinear by

 and identify